 Downtown was destroyed and 13 people were killed.
 The earthen Sheffield Dam collapsed, sending its 30 million gallons of water rushing down Sycamore Canyon, between Voluntario and Alisos streets, submerging the town’s lower east side under two feet of water.
 Railroad tracks were damaged.
 Seaside bluffs fell into the ocean.
 The quick-thinking engineer at the gas company turned off the city’s main gas valve, avoiding the catastrophic fires that destroyed San Francisco in its 1906 quake.

 In a matter of seconds, life was upended when the Santa Barbara Earthquake struck.

-Yet, with the town shut off – there were no telephone or telegraph and news from outside arrived via short-wave radio – residents began to move forward.
+Yet, even with the town shut off – with no telephones or telegraphs, news from outside arrived via short-wave radio – residents began to move forward.
 The American Legion and Naval Reserves patrolled the area to thwart looters.
-Scientists studied the earthquake’s damage on various building materials and the city’s art association acted on an opportunity to build a city center with a unified Spanish Colonial Revival style.
+Scientists studied the earthquake’s damage on various building materials, and the city’s art association acted on an opportunity to build a city center with a unified Spanish Colonial Revival style.

 The rebuild was amazing – and beautiful.
 Many Santa Barbara buildings listed with the National Register of Historic Places were built in the late 1920s.
 And the community that emerged was more united and focused and cohesive.

 Now, as we battle the COVID-19 virus, that same esprit de corps is evident throughout Santa Barbara.
 We’re being challenged, yet again.
 But together we will get through, helping our neighbors and remembering what a beautiful, unique community we are.
 When you’re ready to travel, visit us at The Eagle Inn, in beautiful and resilient Santa Barbara, CA.